osvaldoM/devnotes/mail.md

 recipient mailbox of a message is not hosted locally(eg. if I'm sending an email from localhost to gmail.com),the message is relayed, that is, forwarded to another MTA(which is going to be mailtrap in our case).

-postfix only sends emails but does not store them in a mailbox(AFAIK), so I can't read the.
+postfix only sends emails but does not store them in a mailbox(AFAIK), so I can't read the emails.
 That is why I'm relaying the messages to mailtrap.
 In the other hand, mailtrap has a mailserver and "traps" the email for visualization, not attempting to deliver it to the final receipient.

 ### Setup postfix